Born: Balham, 18 August 1964

 Fulham debut: Fulham 0-2 Portsmouth, 3 September 1983

-Fulham appearances: 476
+Fulham appearances: 486

 Fulham goals: 37

-Sold: 31 May 1997 (retired)
+Sold: 31 May 1998 (retired)

-A one-club man, Balham-born John Marshall spent a quarter of a century with Fulham firstly as a player, then as a coach and chief scout.
-He came through the Whites’ junior set up as an apprentice, making 476 first-team appearances in 25 years, coming out of retirement to help Micky Adams’ men win promotion from Division Three in 1997.
+Marshall is Fulham’s fourth highest appearance-maker of all time, playing 486 first-team games in a playing career that spanned more than a quarter of century.
+The versatile utility man came out of retirement to help Micky Adams’ men win promotion from Division Three in 1997.
+He might well have broken John Haynes’ appearance record had he not broken his leg in two places against Gillingham in April 1995.
 Marshall started as a centre half when he joined Fulham as a schoolboy, but was deployed as a striker when he broke into the first-team in 1983/84 before operating as a right back and then on the right side of midfield for much of his career.

 He scored several spectacular strikes but was a regular provider of goals for his team-mates.
 He quickly established himself in the side, holding the unfortunate distinction of starting every game as Fulham were relegated from the Second Division in 1985/86.
-He starred as Ray Lewington’s side reached the Third Division play-offs in 1988/89 and looked on course to set a new Fulham all-time appearance record before an untimely double leg break against Gillingham in 1995 restricted his first-team appearances.
+He starred as Ray Lewington’s side reached the Third Division play-offs in 1988/89 and looked on course to set a new Fulham all-time appearance record before that untimely injury against Gillingham in 1995 restricted his first-team appearances.
 Marshall coached Fulham’s youth sides from the mid-nineties onwards and retired again after the Whites had won promotion under Adams, but continued to work at Craven Cottage – becoming Fulham’s chief scout.
 He worked for Leicester City, Nottingham Forest, the Football Association and Wolverhampton Wanderers in various scouting and recruitment positions and remains involved in the game as a highly-regarded consultant.